Arvindhh931/Arvindhh931/README.md

 **Arvindhh931/Arvindhh931** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

+🔭 I have worked on projects
+  - Conversational agent
+    - Natural language processing
+    - Traditional Machine learning
+    - Deep Neural networks
+    - Django REST Framework

 🔭 I’m currently working on
-- Conversational agent (Rule based/ML based/DL Based)
-- Text similarity (NLP)
 - Django REST Framework, FastAPI
 - MongoDB